 - When the work is there, you work hard and you work right, and you do not stop until the work is done.

-- When the work is not there, you’re more than entitled to fill the down time with consumption … any and all manner of which, depending on your preference.
+- When the work is not there, you’re more than entitled to fill the down time with consumption.

 In other words: “Work hard.
 Play hard.”
 It’s the official motto of the Camborne School of Mines.
 And – for many years – it pretty much summed up the way I lived.

-But time moves on, and the balance of work and play either becomes horribly skewed or you never really evolve from that freeloading asshole you were back in high school – a dynamic which may make you a big hit down at the local tap room, but doesn’t bode well in terms of aspiration.
+But time progresses, and the balance of work and play either becomes horribly skewed or you never really evolve from that freeloading asshole you were back in high school – a dynamic which may make you a big hit down at the local tap room, but does not bode well in terms of aspiration.

-By the time I hit 26, it no longer made sense for me to be working on the boardwalk, or even drinking in the corner bars, for that matter.
+By the time I hit 26, it no longer made sense for me to be working on the boardwalk.
 So I moved to Philadelphia, got a 9-to-5, at which point I resigned to only drinking on weekends.
-I made this transition accordion-style – jamming seven nights’ worth of binging into several two-and-a-half-day loads.
+I made this transition accordion-style – jamming seven nights’ worth of bingeing into several two-and-a-half-day loads.
 Come Friday night, I blazed a white-hot trail of smoke out of the office.
 By Sunday evening, I felt more like a rocket, experiencing subtle-to-severe turbulence upon re-entry.
 Otherwise, I was stationed at my desk, pretending to be the same corporate somebody everyone else in that office kept pretending to be.
 We all dressed alike, and talked alike, and even combed our hair alike.
 In fact, it was altogether stunning how wonderfully alike the lot of us were.
 Still is, come to think of it.

-The point being, as a result of entering the corporate sphere, I learned to compartmentalize certain aspects of my life.
-Every weekend, when the majority of employees went traipsing off to their broken marriage, or mistress, or some porn-fetish PC, I went out to get my drink on.
+The idea being that as a result of entering the corporate sphere, I learned to compartmentalize certain aspects of my life.
+Every weekend, when the majority of employees went traipsing off to their broken marriages, or mistresses, or porn-fetish PCs, I went out to get my drink on.
 Alcohol was my vice – the only worthwhile dalliance that my lifestyle would allow.

 In the Summer of 2006, I made the move from Philadelphia to New York City, which meant I was no longer reporting to an office.
 Nor was I interacting with a group of like-minded individuals.
-Working off-site meant I was losing a certain social component.
+Working offsite meant I was losing a certain social component.
 For a while, I thought I could compensate by meeting new people in the local bars and coffeehouses.
 But the more I pursued that line of thinking, the more it reinforced the notion I wasn’t in my mid-20s anymore.
-In fact, before long, the whole charade started to feel hopelessly desperate – as if I kept inching closer and closer to becoming that old guy down the end of the bar, the one who’s constantly struggling to keep his head above board.
+Before long, the whole charade started to feel desperate – as if I kept inching closer and closer to becoming that old guy down the end of the bar, the one who’s constantly struggling to keep his head above water.

-I was 35 years old, and, as such, I had shifted into down mode – going out for drinks once or maybe twice per month.
-As a result, I developed an insatiable urge for staying out as long as I could … as long as it took, for lack of any better way of putting it.
-My advice to other would-be alcoholics: Do not try this.
-You wind up looking just as lonely and desperate as you actually are.
-Reason being that – come 4 am – the last thing any smoking hot chick wants is to get it on with the drunk loner in the corner, the same one who’s been ogling her for the previous half hour.
+I was 35 years old, and I had shifted into down mode – going out for drinks once or maybe twice per month.
+As a result, I developed an insatiable urge for staying out as long as I could … or as long as it took, for lack of any better way of putting it.
+My advice to other would-be alcoholics: Do not do this.
+You wind up looking just as lonely as you actually are.
+Come 4 am, the last thing any smoking hot chick wants is to get it on with the drunk loner in the corner, the same one who’s been ogling her for the previous half hour.

 There was a warm body lying next to me.
 I leaned in close, breathing quietly until I could remember a name.
 A minute or so later, that body got up and turned on a light.
 And for the next half hour, the two of us sat bolt upright in bed, helping each other piece together the circumstances that had brought us to that point.

-A couple of days after that incident – once both my brain and my body had settled back into the atmosphere – I began digging through my closet, searching for that unfinished essay I’d abandoned two full decades prior.
-I imagine that had something to do with the fact I spent the entire ride home from Long Island feeling as if I’d been barreling off the same cliff for the past 20 years.
-A nick here, a graze there, and yet, nothing quite so critical it could keep me out of the game.
+A couple of days after that incident – once both my brain and my body had settled back into the atmosphere – I began digging through my closet, searching for that unfinished essay I’d abandoned two decades prior.
+I’d spent the entire ride home from Long Island feeling as if I’d been barreling off the same cliff for the past 20 years.
+A nick here, a graze there, and yet, nothing quite so critical that it could keep me out of the game.

 All of which brings me back to that windy August night way back in the Summer of ’92.

-Looking back now, I have a different perspective.
+Looking back, I have a different perspective.
 While I’m not familiar enough with the physics involved to determine whether that kayak could’ve just as easily capsized, dumping the lot of us out like a crate full of eggs, I can tell you that I think myself quite an asshole for the arrogance.
-I mean, consider the margin of error involved – all the various ways in which we could’ve wound up dead, dismembered, or permanently disfigured.
-I know that’s what I think about every time I look up at that slide from ground level these days.
+I mean, consider the margin of error involved – all the various ways in which we could’ve wound up dead, dismembered, or permanently discombobulated.

 No, sir.
 I simply cannot abide it.
-Not at this point, that’s for sure.
+Not at this juncture, that’s for sure.